LassoSoft/LassoGuide/lasso_guide_source/operations/serialization-compression.rst

 .. require:: trait_serializable->serializationElements()::trait_forEach

    This method is called during object serialization.
-It should return an array, staticarray or some other suitable object containing each of the elements that should be serialized along with the target object.
+It should return an array, staticarray, or some other suitable object containing each of the elements that should be serialized along with the target object.

    Each element in the return value should be a `serialization_element`.
 These